 Information and advice for installing and designing fences at schools.

 The Ministry does not have a specific requirement for schools to be fenced nor does it have mandatory standards that must be met if fences are installed (over and above building code).
 The installation of fences at schools should be considered on a case-by-case basis.

 - Further information

-Legal rights when building or replacing a boundary fence
+Legal rights and obligations when building or replacing a boundary fence

 When planning to build or replace a boundary fence, you need to be aware of the rights and responsibilities of your school and your neighbours.

 Before starting work, you will need to issue a notice under the Fencing Act 1978 to your neighbour.
 This is to formally advise them of your intentions and their responsibilities.
 As a first step, contact your school Property Advisor who can advise on this process.
 Your notice, or written proposal, must:

 - state that the notice is served under the Fencing Act 1978;

 - give the names and addresses of both you and your neighbour;

 - describe the fence, where it will go and how it will be built;